Buy Bulk Kratom: How I Save Hundreds Every Month Buying Kilos

 Buying kratom in bulk quantities is legal in most U.S. states.
 There's no federal limit on how much kratom you can purchase for personal use.
 Bulk vendors ship kilos nationwide every day.

-That said, kratom is currently illegal in Alabama, Arkansas, Connecticut, Indiana, Louisiana, Rhode Island, Vermont, and Wisconsin.
+One catch: kratom is currently illegal in Alabama, Arkansas, Connecticut, Indiana, Kansas, Louisiana, Tennessee, Vermont, and Wisconsin.
 If you're in one of those states, no reputable vendor will ship to you regardless of order size.
 Some cities and counties also have local bans, so check your specific area.

 For a full state-by-state breakdown, see our kratom legality guide, which we update monthly.